minkphp/docs/index.rst

 .. note::

-    Automatic HTTP authentication is not supported by ``SahiDriver``.
-Because HTTP authentication in browser requires manual user action, that can't be done remotely.
+    Automatic HTTP authentication is only supported in headless drivers.
+    Because HTTP authentication in browser requires manual user action, that can't be done remotely for browser controllers.

 Resetting the Session
 ~~~~~~~~~~~~~~~~~~~~~

-The primary aim for Mink is to provide a single consistent web browsing API for
+The primary aim for Mink is to provide a single consistent web browsing API
-acceptance tests.
+for acceptance tests.
 But most important part in testing is isolation.
-We need a
+We
-way to isolate our tests from each other.
-And Mink provides two very useful
+need a way to isolate our tests from each other.
+And Mink provides two very
-methods for you to use in your ``teardown()`` methods:
+useful methods for you to use in your ``teardown()`` methods:

 .. code-block:: php